i-can-not-program/faketyping/README.md

                         The interval between typing characters
 ```
 ### Contributing

+Contributions are welcome!
+There are a few ways you can do this:
+- You have a better way of doing something
+- There is something wrong
+- It doesn't work
+- You want or made a feature

-If you have a better way of doing something, there is something wrong, it doesn't work, or you want or made a feature, open a pull request or issue.
+If any of these apply, open a pull request or issue.

+You can also come up with a better name, I don't know about these sorts of things.